ignacio-alorre/R_Cheatsheet/Vectors.md

  [1] NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA NA `

+### Subsetting a vector using a logical expression

 Recall that `!` gives us the negation of a logical expression, so !is.na(x) can be read as 'is not NA'.
 Therefore, if we want to create a vector called y that contains all of the non-NA values from x